codewars/docs/content/training/getting-started/setting-up.md

 - **Default Catalog List View** - default setting for **"Status"** filter on kata [search page (TODO: link to docs on kata search page)]().
 Beginners are advised to set it to **"Approved Only"**, but if you want to participate in [beta evaluation process (TODO: link to docs on beta process)](), you can set it to any value you like.
 - **Red Subscription** - donating some money, you can support Codewars and get some great features.
 Check more information on [Codewars RED](https://www.codewars.com/subscription).

-Now you just need to clik `UPDATE` to have your settings stored in the database.
-Anytime you need to change your settings, you can always come back to **Account Settings** panel and perform necessary changes.
+Now you just need to click `UPDATE` to have your settings stored in the database.
+Anytime you need to change your settings, you can always come back to the **Account Settings** panel and perform the necessary changes.

 ## Training setup